Three Of The Six Faces Of A Solid Are Shown

 Geometric Foundations

 The building blocks of any solid are its faces, edges, and vertices.
-A face is a flat surface, an edge is a line segment where two faces meet, and a vertex is a point where three or more edges intersect.
+Plus, a face is a flat surface, an edge is a line segment where two faces meet, and a vertex is a point where three or more edges intersect.
 Understanding the properties of common shapes, such as squares, triangles, circles, and polygons, is essential for recognizing them within the visible faces of a solid.

 Principles of Perspective